ede73/diagrammer/README.md

 What's the current default shape - only used during parsing the diagrammer languge while generating Vertexs.

 AST/Model note.
-Links are not stored in GraphRoot, but separately!
+Edges are not stored in GraphRoot, but separately!
 Why?
-It's easier to handle them in the generators and vertices and links are output separately to separate sections anyway.
+It's easier to handle them in the generators and vertices and edges are output separately to separate sections anyway.

 GraphRoot:
 - OBJECTS[Vertex(a), SubGraph(Vertex(b), Vertex(c), Vertex(d), Group(Vertex(f), Vertex(g)))]